 Dust is not the only thing you need to worry about when it comes to artificial Christmas trees, it can turn yellow as well.
 However, the good news is that there are ways you can keep it clean and ready for the Xmas decor.

 Reasons Why Artificial Christmas Trees Are Better

-- Many people are allergic to real Christmas trees, but the artificial one is safe for those with allergies and asthma too
+- Many people are allergic to real Christmas trees, but artificial one is safe for those with allergies and asthma.

-- Real trees have an increased fire risk when they start to dry out, but the artificial ones are made from fire retardant material
+- Real trees have an increased fire risk when they dry out, but artificial ones are made from fire-retardant material.

 White artificial Christmas tree turning yellow; what causes it?